 The Miracle League of Dane County

 The Miracle League of Dane County held its first season starting in June of 2021.
 96 children participated in the first year with over 200 volunteers.
-Our 2022 season begins on June 7th with 195 children signed up to play.
-Awesome !!
+In 2022, 200 children played helped by 300 volunteers.

-Games will be played every Tuesday, Wednesday, and Thursday nights starting Tuesday, June 7th and run through the end of July.
-Games on each of those nights are at 5:45pm and 7:00.
+Games will be played every Tuesday, Wednesday, and Thursday nights starting Tuesday, June 6th, and run through early August.
+Games on each of those nights are at 5:30 pm, 6:30, and 7:00.
 Come out and watch these children experience the game of baseball.
-You will be inspired !

 Miracle League of Dane County in the News

 “Bill Schultz has founded the Miracle League of Dane County and is leading a $420,000 fundraising effort to build a Miracle Field at Bakken Park in Cottage Grove.
 Instead of grass and dirt, the diamond is covered in a rubberized surface colored to mimic the look of a traditional youth baseball field.
 The bases are flat, along with the entire playing surface, allowing children with disabilities to run, walk or roll a wheelchair unencumbered.

 Schultz has raised $180,000, thanks in part to donations from the Rennebohm, Goodman and Culver’s foundations.
 His hope is to begin construction this year, with opening day in spring 2021…

 …Schultz’s sole focus is to make sure children, regardless of their physical or mental disability, have an opportunity to don a jersey and cap, take a swing in the batter’s box and take in the camaraderie in sports that many take for granted.”
 Read the full story at www.madison.com/wsj.